 - Quality of life factors matter as much as cost

-- You want a beautiful interface
+- You want a clean, visual interface

 Use NomadList if: